 The Administration Process

 Administration is a powerful tool used, in the first instance, to place the company in a kind of protective bubble.
-This halts creditor action giving administrator’s time to devise a strategy to repay company debts and save the business.
-An administrator’s primary duty is to rescue the company but the administrator must perform these duties in the interests of the company’s creditors.
+The process halts creditor action giving administrator’s time to devise a strategy to repay company debts and save the business.
+An administrator’s primary duty is to rescue the company, but the administrator must perform these duties in the interests of the company’s creditors.

-Administration is only a relatively temporary state.
-The administrator has a period of twelve months, which can be extended and creditors and/or courts allow, to attempt a company rescue.
-During this period, the company is protected from any claims, but administrators will be gathering information and data.
-This is in order to assess the viability of the business, and what the best way of leaving administration is.
+Administration is a relatively temporary state.
+The administrator has a period of twelve months, which can be extended, and creditors and courts allow, to attempt a company rescue.
+During this period, the company is protected from any claims, but administrators will be gathering information and data in order to assess the viability of the business and decide the best way of leaving administration.

 The Liquidation Process